 It’s common knowledge that sharing links with blogs having a high relevancy and pagerank will help to increase our own rank (coming from an SEO perspective of course).
 So tell us something that we don’t already know.

 But is that what blogging is really all about?
-Should we link only to blogs within our niche or who think like us, personally like us, or who can help us get ahead and become a so-called successful blogger?
+Should we link only to blogs within our niche, or think like us, or like us, or who can help us get ahead and become a so-called successful blogger?

-The last time that I checked the blogosphere it was all about the conversation.
+The last time that I checked the blogosphere was all about the conversation.
 So since when do all all roads (and conversations) converge to a single opinion?
-(Only in totalitarian regimes like Little Kim’s).
+Only in totalitarian regimes like Little Kim’s.